 The value of the Trust Units and the amount of future cash distributions to the Trust unitholders will depend upon, among other things, the accuracy of the reserves and future production estimated to be attributable to the Trust's interest in the Underlying Properties.
 It is not possible to measure underground accumulations of oil and natural gas in an exact way, and estimating reserves is inherently uncertain.
-Ultimately, actual production and revenues for the Underlying Properties could vary both positively and negatively and in material amounts from estimates.
+Ultimately, actual production and revenues from the Underlying Properties could vary both positively and negatively and in material amounts from estimates.
 Furthermore, direct operating expenses and development expenses relating to the Underlying Properties could be substantially higher than current estimates.
 Petroleum engineers are required to make subjective estimates of underground accumulations of oil and natural gas based on factors and assumptions that include:

-- historical production from the area compared with production rates from other producing areas; - oil and natural gas prices, production levels, Btu content, production expenses, transportation costs, severance and excise taxes and development expenses; and - the assumed effect of expected governmental regulation and future tax rates.
+- · historical production from the area compared with production rates from other producing areas; - · oil and natural gas prices, production levels, Btu content, production expenses, transportation costs, severance and excise taxes and development expenses; - the availability of enhanced recovery techniques; - · relationships with landowners, operators, pipeline companies and others; and - the assumed effect of expected governmental regulation and future tax rates.